Things You Need to Know About Adoption Requirements in Montana

 Are you prepared to meet the needs of a newborn?
 Say goodbye to your sleep schedule — there’s a new baby in town.
 The adoption process and parenting a newborn takes a lot of hard work.
 Make sure you are ready for everything involved before you start your Montana adoption.

 Are you committed to an ongoing relationship with the potential birth mother?
 All hopeful parents working with American Adoptions agree to at least a semi-open relationship with the potential birth mother.
 Communication will look different with every unique adoption plan, but this is something you need to be ready for and committed to from the beginning.

 Are you financially prepared for the adoption process and raising a child?
 You don’t have to be rich to adopt.
 However, the process can be expensive; not to mention the cost of raising a child after placement.
 Prepare yourself financially before starting the adoption process in Montana.

 Can you put the needs of the child first?
 Montana’s law states, “The well-being of the child is the main objective in the placement of a child for adoption.”
 Being a parent means putting your child’s needs before your own.
 Are you ready to do this for your newborn?

 So, what do you think?
 Do you meet the Montana adoption requirements?
 Are you ready for everything that comes with adopting a newborn baby?
-If you have more questions, or want to get started with your adoption in Montana, you can call 1-800-ADOPTION now.
+If you have more questions about American Adoptions, or want to get started with your adoption in Montana, you can call 1-800-ADOPTION now.